 Lean inventory is nothing but that amount of inventory that is just needed to satisfy your customer demands, i.e., the cycle stock that you need.

 Maintaining lean inventory has several advantages like reduction in time spent looking for inventory, reduction in stock handling time , reduction in the number of trucks required to transport your inventory, saving warehouse space as well as storage costs, etc.

 6. Track shipping details accurately

-Accurate details of shipping helps to get an idea of a number of factors including the quality of your stock, cycle time, lead time, labor hours involved in each shipping, etc. One must also track the cost/item shipped, percentage of perfect shipments, and shipping dock utilization.
+Accurate details of shipping help to get an idea of a number of factors including the quality of your stock, cycle time, lead time, labor hours involved in each shipping, etc. One must also track the cost/item shipped, the percentage of perfect shipments, and shipping dock utilization.